-Vodka is traditionally from Russia and Poland, but today it is produced and sold all over the world.
+Vodka is traditionally from Russia and Poland, but today it is produced and sold around the globe.
 The United States and all parts of Europe contribute to the global vodka market.
-It is a wonderful beverage used in cocktails, mixed drinks, and shots.
+It is a fantastic beverage used in cocktails, mixed drinks, and shots.
 Do you know the simplicity of vodka makes it pretty awesome?
 The authenticity of vodka brings an ultimate essence while drinking.
 Authentic vodkas are composed of ethanol and water.

 How is it made?